eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

 User Interface
 ##############

-|eddsrouter| is a user application executed from command line and configured through a YAML configuration file.
+|eddsrouter| is a user application executed from the command line and configured through a YAML configuration file.

 .. contents::
     :local: